staltz/xstream/README.md

 ### <a id="map"></a> `map(project)`

-Transform each event from the input Stream through a `project` function, to get a Stream that emits those transformed events.
+Transforms each event from the input Stream through a `project` function, to get a Stream that emits those transformed events.

 Marble diagram:

 ```text
 --1---3--5-----7------
    map(i => i * 10)